go-spatial/tegola/provider/postgis/README.md

 ```

 ## Testing
 Testing is designed to work against a live PostGIS database.
+To see how to set up a database check this [ci script](https://github.com/go-spatial/tegola/blob/master/ci/config_postgis.sh).
 To run the PostGIS tests, the following environment variables need to be set:

 ```bash
 $ export RUN_POSTGIS_TESTS=yes